Live Help

 An edging will need to be placed around the perimeter of the brickwork and set to just below the height of the finished brick surface.
 For this application you can cement the pavers down or you can use a liquid nail that is made for concrete.
 Pavers can then be placed in a wide variety of patterns on top of the sand.

-Installing the Brick Paver Tiles
+Installing the 1" Brick Pavers

 Start at a corner - if possible, one that includes an edge such as a house, curb, sidewalk or other fixed edge.
 Lay one run of bricks from the corner along the two adjacent borders.
 Set the brick on the sand.
 Don’t press or hammer them into place.
 They should fit snugly, with about 1/16" - 1/8" gap between each brick.
 As you work, be sure to work from the laid brick, not the sand.
 If you disturb the leveled sand, re-level it with a broom or trowel before laying more brick.